stat6250-w18/course-questions-wiki/week-01/README.md

 - Question (mresendiz3-stat6250): Will there be any group google hangouts in the interest of collaboration?
 - *Question* (akrishnamurthy−stat6250): What are the steps in a team project and what is the professional practice award issued on completion of all steps of the two projects?
 - Question (nshrivastava2-stat6250):Is the project consist of individual based or team based?
 If project is team based then how many students are in one team?
-- Question (aguenane−stat6250):how can we do to contact the professor?
+- Question (aguenane−stat6250):Can I use more sources than the book?
+- Answer (aguenane -6250):yes you can use sources than the book, just make sure that is a good source